Multi-Jet Production in Deep Inelastic Scattering with Pythia: Theoretical background

 Factors containing the strong coupling constant ensure that the PS and ME contributions account for the running of $\alpha_\mathrm{S}$ similarly.
 The first PDF ratio takes care of normalization to the same Born level cross section, by substituting $\mathrm{B}_n^\mathrm{ME} = f_n(x_n,\mu_\mathrm{F})|\mathcal{M}_n|^2 \rightarrow \frac{f_0(x_0,t_0)}{f_n(x_n,\mu_\mathrm{F})} \mathrm{B}_n^\mathrm{ME} = f_0(x_0,t_0)|\mathcal{M}_n|^2$.
 The other PDF ratios of $w^{\mathrm{PDF}_i}$ handle normalization required by backwards parton evolution, and no-branching probabilities provide the Sudakov suppression according to the parton shower at hand.

 The CKKW-L procedure can be written algorithmically in the following way for $+N$-jet merging: \begin{enumerate} \item Start from an event from the fixed-order matrix element sample.
 Enforce the merging scale cut, so that each additional parton obeys $t > t_\mathrm{MS}$. \item Construct shower histories by inverting the shower, obtain states $\{\mathcal{S}_0, \mathcal{S}_1 \dots \mathcal{S}_n \}$ and corresponding scales $\{t_0, t_1 \dots t_n \}$.
 Choose the history probabilistically. \item Perform trial emissions from states $0 \leq i < n$.
-Reject the event if the generated emission is above $t_\mathrm{MS}$.
-This step has the same effect as multiplying with the corresponding no-branching probability.
-Reweight the event with PDF ratios and $\alpha_\mathrm{S}$ ratios. \item Accept the event and continue the parton-shower cascade from $t_n$ to $t_c$ if \begin{itemize} \item $n<N$, the jet multiplicity is not the highest and the first emission is below $t_\mathrm{MS}$ or \item $n=N$, the jet multiplicity is the highest. \end{itemize} Otherwise reject the whole event. \end{enumerate} When using \vincia's sector merging, the number of histories is one when only leading-colour gluon emissions are present and scales at most factorially with the number of same-flavour quark pairs when gluon splittings are present.
+Reject the event if the generated emission is above $t_{i+1}$.
+This step has the same effect as multiplying with the corresponding no-branching probabilities.
+Reweight the event with PDF ratios and $\alpha_\mathrm{S}$ ratios. \item Start the parton-shower cascade from $t_n$. \begin{itemize} \item if $n<N$: reject the event if the first emission is above $t_\mathrm{MS}$, otherwise accept it; \item if $n=N$: accept the event. \end{itemize} If the event has been accepted, run the shower down to $t_\mathrm{c}$. \end{enumerate} When using \vincia's sector merging, the number of histories is one when only leading-colour gluon emissions are present and scales at most factorially with the number of same-flavour quark pairs when gluon splittings are present.

 If we constrain the merging to the case with two additional jets, the algorithm reweights different contributions and modifies the cross sections as